Peugeot 401: Eclipse

-Peugeot built an electric folding metal roof more than twenty years before Ford reimagined the concept in their (Galaxie) Skyliner Retractable.
+The earliest known example of a retractable hardtop roof dates back to American Ben P. Ellerbeck, who patented such a system in 1922 and installed it on a Hudson Super Six.
+The Peugeot 401 Eclipse, however, was the first series produced car to incorporate an electric folding metal roof.
 Peugeot seemed unsure what to call the car – their catalog spoke of both "coupé transformable electrique" and "cabriolet metallique decouvrable" – the system was simply called "Eclipse" by its original inventor and designer Georges Paulin.
-It was first introduced by Paulin, in collaboration with premier French coachbuilder Carrosserie Pourtout, on the 401D.
+It was first introduced by Paulin, in collaboration with premier French coachbuilder Pourtout, on the 401D.

 The Eclipse was built on a standard Peugeot model 401D's chassis.
 It ranks as both the longest and lowest of the 401 models: